What Are Learning Management Systems, and How do you Choose One?

 An LXP personalizes the employee’s learning experience.
 Instead of an admin assigning relevant courses, employees explore the courses on offer and select those that interest them.
 It is course content on-demand, kind of like Netflix.

-Traditional LMS systems were not designed to be employee-centric.
+Traditional corporate LMS systems were not designed to be employee-centric.
 They were created to make managing and distributing courses easier for L&D departments.
 LXPs, on the other hand, offer a better experience for the learner.
-They are stand-alone portals for viewing and interacting with content.
+They’re stand-alone portals for viewing and interacting with content.
 They provide intuitive design, interactive features, and on-demand access to e-learning content.

 LMS vs. LXP